Skip to content

 Indonesia

-Speaking of little-known Indonesian attractions, Ora Beach seems to be one of them.
-This beautiful beach in Maluku holds a lot of beauty under the sea and beautiful scenery above it.
+Ora Beach seems to be one of the little-known Indonesian attractions.
+This beautiful beach in Maluku has both beauty under the sea and beautiful scenery above it.

 In fact, because of its beauty, Ora Beach is touted as Indonesia’s Maldives.
 If you visit here, don’t forget to enjoy staying at a beach resort.